epsy/sigtools/README.rst

 The ``sigtools`` python library provides:

+* ``sigtools.signature`` to resolve function signatures,
+  taking into account parameters added or removed by decorators.
 * Decorators to specify keyword-only parameters, annotations and positional-only parameters, even on python2: ``sigtools.modifiers``
 * Decorators to specify how ``*args, **kwargs`` are handled, in a way